 In Patients with a high grade of baldness full scalp hair transplants can be done by using the body, hair as a donor source (beard, chest, etc.).
-If one is transplanting speciality areas such as eyebrows or temple points, one might find that some sources of body hair are better than others because the source might appear more like the recipient area.
+If one is transplanting specialty areas such as eyebrows or temple points, one might find that some sources of body hair are better than others because the source might appear more like the recipient area.
 For example in the temple points, one might try arm hair because it is often finer than other sources of body hair.
 In the eyebrows, body hair grows shorter than scalp hair so one might find that arm hair or leg hair might be optimal.
-Never the less, scalp hair transplanted to any part of the head is going to produce a more consistent result than grafts from other parts of the body.
+Never the less, scalp hair transplanted to any part of the head is going to produce a more consistent hair transplant result than grafts from other parts of the body.

 When choosing various types of body hair to transplant, it’s best to choose beard hair when consistent results, in terms of yield, are important goals.
 When trying to match a hair to a specific type of hair on the body, one might sacrifice yield to improve the chance of a better cosmetic match.

 There are two factors that tend to improve or decrease the yield.
 With body hair, hairs in the anagen phase produce a more consistent result.
-We also know that densities beyond 36 grafts per square centimetre can result in near zero yields with body hair.
-I recommend that patients have anagen hairs transplanted and that body hair be transplanted at densities below 30 grafts per square centimetre.
+We also know that densities beyond 36 grafts per square centimeter can result in near zero yields with body hair.
+I recommend that patients have anagen hairs transplanted and that body hair be transplanted at densities below 30 grafts per square centimeter.

 Some hair transplants are not equally as successful as scalp or beard hair transplants.
 Coverage, in general, is easier to achieve with scalp hair so this should be the first line of treatment for hair loss.